Network-Aware Optimization of Distributed Learning for Fog Computing: Experimental Evaluation

 \subsection{Effect of Network System Characteristics}

-Our next experiments investigate the impact of several fog system characteristics on network-aware learning: the number of nodes, $n$, the network connectivity, $\rho$, and the aggregation period, $\tau$.
-In the experiments for $n$ and $\tau$, the nodes exhibit a fully connected topology, while in the experiment for $\rho$, nodes are connected in a random graph with probability $\rho$, i.e., $P[(i,j) \in E(t), j \neq i] = \rho$, and each node can always connect to the central server so that the graph is always connected.
+Our next experiments investigate the impact of the number of nodes, $n$, the network connectivity, $\rho$, and the aggregation period, $\tau$ on network-aware learning.
+We use a fully connected topology when varying $n$ and $\tau$, and, for varying $\rho$, we use a random graph with probability $P[(i,j) \in E(t), j \neq i] = \rho$.